Event ID 4672 explained: detecting privileged logons in Windows

 ATT&CK mapping

-- T1134.001 — Access Token Manipulation: Token Impersonation/Theft: SeImpersonatePrivilege on unprivileged accounts.
+- T1134.001 Token Impersonation/Theft.
+SeImpersonatePrivilege on unprivileged accounts.

-- T1562.002 — Impair Defenses: Disable Windows Event Logging: SeSecurityPrivilege is required to call
+- T1562.002 Disable Windows Event Logging.
+SeSecurityPrivilege is required to call

-ClearEventLog; a 4672 with this privilege immediately before 1102 is the trail of breadcrumbs.
+ClearEventLog.
+A 4672 carrying this privilege immediately before 1102 is the breadcrumb trail.

 - Backup software (Veeam, Commvault) routinely fires 4672 with

 SeBackupPrivilege+SeRestorePrivilegefrom service accounts.
-Baseline by service-account SID. - Monitoring agents (SCOM, custom WMI collectors) that read security-relevant data trigger 4672 broadly.
+Baseline by service-account SID. - Monitoring agents (SCOM, custom WMI collectors) trigger 4672 broadly.
 Tag the agent host.

 - Some logon-script runners under privileged contexts produce 4672 chains at logon time.

-- Hyper-V / VMM / container hosts generate dense 4672 traffic from
+- Hyper-V, VMM, container hosts generate dense 4672 from

 LocalSystemand managed service accounts.

-The signal is in the new producer, not the recurring one.
-A 4672 producer that has fired daily for the last year is configuration; one that just appeared this week is the lead.
+The signal is the new producer, not the recurring one.
+A 4672 producer that has fired daily for the last year is configuration.
+One that just appeared this week is the lead.

-SubjectLogonIdto 4688 / Sysmon 1 records in the same session. - No source IP directly: you have to join to 4624 via
+SubjectLogonIdto 4688 or Sysmon 1 records in the same session. - No source IP directly.
+You join to 4624 via

-SubjectLogonIdto get it. - Not every privileged action: only the grant at logon is recorded.
-Subsequent uses (e.g.,
+SubjectLogonId. - Not every privileged action.
+Only the grant at logon is recorded.
+Subsequent uses (e.g.

-RtlAdjustPrivilegetogglingSeDebugPrivilegeon/off) produce 4673/4674 records, not another 4672. - Missed if Special Logon auditing is off: the audit subcategory is Audit Special Logon, which must be enabled for success events.
-It's on by default in modern Windows but worth verifying.
+RtlAdjustPrivilegetogglingSeDebugPrivilegeon and off) produce 4673/4674 records, not another 4672. - Missed if Special Logon auditing is off.
+The audit sub-policy is Audit Special Logon.
+On by default in modern Windows, but worth verifying.

 Where 4672 fits in a timeline